yketa/active_work/README.md

 Principle and computation scheme of the scaled cumulant generating function (SCGF) of the active work and corresponding averages in the biased ensemble are detailed in [this tiddler](https://yketa.github.io/DAMTP_2019_Wiki/#ABP%20cloning%20algorithm).

-- Cloning of trajectories of ABPs systems with custom relations between parameters are launched using [`cloning.py`](https://github.com/yketa/active_work/blob/master/cloning.py).
+- Cloning of trajectories of ABPs systems with custom relations between parameters, and biased with respect to either the polarisation or the active work, are launched using [`cloning.py`](https://github.com/yketa/active_work/blob/master/cloning.py).

 ### Cloning of non-interacting Brownian rotors